Wildlander-mod/Support/Docs/Patchers.md

 [Click the “Modify Executables” button](https://i.imgur.com/urDHApv.jpg), enter “DynDOLOD” as the Title, and then click the ellipses next to the “Binary” field.

 Navigate to where you placed the DynDOLOD files, select DynDOLOD.exe,  and then click “Add/Modify” to finalize the executable.
 Your button may show “Add” or "Modify” - either is fine.

 Click [here for a video tutorial on running DynDOLOD](https://youtu.be/thfOQIdW0Cg?t=1130) that was created for older versions of Ultimate Skyrim.
-The information is still generally correct and any slight differences are not a problem, except that you should not disable DynDOLOD.esp as the video instructs.
-That is an outdated instruction.
+The information is still generally correct and any slight differences are not a problem, except that you should not disable DynDOLOD.esp as the video instructs, Instead you should siable the entire mod on the left side.
 Close the video once DynDOLOD installation is complete.
 Do not continue past DynDOLOD installation.